phatdatn/cryptocap/README.md

 # cryptocap
-BitBroker coding challenge.
 React Native mobile application that fetches and displays data from CoinMarketCap.

 To run this project: